Summer Farm & Nature Camp

 We offer this pricing structure for our summer camps in recognition of varying financial resources.
 This is a self-selecting process.
 We do not ask for evidence or proof of income and participants are never treated differently based on tier choice.

-Tier 3 - $375 - households with abundant financial resources help us support others
+Tier 3 - $375 - households with abundant financial resources help us support the longevity of this program, offer tiered pricing, and build our scholarship fund

 We have one full camp scholarship (no cost) available each session.
-Email Julia at dancingbearfarmnh@gmail.com to inquire about the camp scholarship.
-Offered on a first come, first served basis each year.
+Offered on a first come, first served basis.
+The scholarship is self-selecting and we do not ask for proof of need.
+Email Julia at dancingbearfarmnh@gmail.com to inquire about a camp scholarship.

 What to Bring/Wear to Camp